Mr. Tambourine Man: Legacy

-The Byrds' version of "Mr. Tambourine Man" was listed as the number 79 song on Rolling Stones list of the 500 Greatest Songs of All Time, and Dylan's version was ranked number 106.
+The Byrds' version of "Mr. Tambourine Man" was listed as the number 79 song on Rolling Stones 2004 list of the 500 Greatest Songs of All Time, and Dylan's version was ranked number 106.
 It is one of three songs to place twice, along with "Walk This Way" by both Aerosmith and Run-DMC with Perry and Tyler, and "Blue Suede Shoes" by both Carl Perkins and Elvis Presley.
 The Byrds' version was honored with a Grammy Hall of Fame Award in 1998, and Dylan's version was honored with the same award in 2002.

 In 1989 Rolling Stone ranked the Byrds' version of "Mr. Tambourine Man" as the number 86 single of the prior 25 years.
 That same year, music critic Dave Marsh listed it as number 207 in his list of the top 1001 singles ever made.
 In 1999, National Public Radio in the United States listed this version as one of the 300 most important American records of the 20th century.
 In the UK, music critic Colin Larkin listed the Byrds' version as the number 1 single of all time.
 Other UK publishers that have listed this song as one of the top songs or singles include Mojo, New Musical Express, and Sounds.
 Australian music critic Toby Creswell included the song in his book 1001 Songs: The Great Songs of All Time and the Artists, Stories and Secrets Behind Them.

 In a 2005 readers' poll reported in Mojo, Dylan's version of "Mr. Tambourine Man" was listed as the number four all-time greatest Bob Dylan song, and a similar poll of artists ranked the song number 14.
 In 2002, Uncut listed it as the number 15 all-time Dylan song.

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.